-Sr. No. Modules 1 Theory of Communication & Obstacles to Communication in Business World Concept of Communication: Meaning, Definition, Process, Need, Feedback Emergence of Communication as a key concept in the Corporate and Global world Impact of technological advancements on Communication Channels and Objectives of Communication: Channels- Formal and Informal- Vertical, Horizontal, Diagonal, Grapevine Objectives of Communication: Information, Advice, Order and Instruction, Persuasion, Motivation, Education, Warning, and Boosting the Morale of Employees(A brief introduction to these objectives to be given) Methods and Modes of Communication: Methods: Verbal and Nonverbal, Characteristics of Verbal Communication Characteristics of Non-verbal Communication, Business Etiquette Computers and E- communication: Organizing and use of Video and Satellite.
-Problems in Communication /Barriers to Communication: Physical/ Semantic/Language / Socio-Cultural / Psychological / Barriers, Ways to Overcome these Barriers Listening: Importance of Listening Skills, Cultivating good Listening Skills Introduction to Business Ethics: Concept and Interpretation, Importance of Business Ethics.
-2 Business Correspondence Theory of Business Letter Writing: Parts, Structure, Layouts-Full Block, Principles of Effective Letter Writing, Principles of effective Email Writing, Personnel Correspondence: Statement of Purpose, Job Application Letter and Resume, Letter of Acceptance of Job Offer, Letter of Resignation [Letter of Appointment, Promotion and Termination, Letter of Recommendation
+Sr. No. Modules 1 Theory of Communication & Obstacles to Communication in Business World Concept of Communication: Meaning, Definition, Process, Need, Feedback Emergence of Communication as a key concept in the Corporate and Global world Inter personal communication: Team dynamics and collaboration Impact of technological advancements and AI on Communication Channels Objectives of Communication: Channels- Formal and Informal- Vertical, Horizontal, Diagonal, Grapevine Objectives of Communication: Information, Advice, Order and Instruction, Persuasion, Motivation, Education, Warning, and Boosting the Morale of Employees (A brief introduction to these objectives to be given) Methods and Modes of Communication: Methods: Verbal and Nonverbal, Characteristics of Verbal Communication Characteristics of Non-verbal Communication, Business Etiquette, Computers and E- communication.
+Problems in Communication /Barriers to Communication: Physical/ Semantic/Language / Socio-Cultural / Psychological/ Barriers, Ways to Overcome these Barriers Listening: Types, Process and Importance of Listening Skills, Cultivating good Listening Skills.
+Ethics in communication 2 Business Correspondence Theory of Business Letter Writing: Parts, Structure, Layouts-Full Block, Principles of Effective Letter Writing Principles of effective Email Writing, Personnel Correspondence: Statement of Purpose, Job Application Letter, Resume, LinkedIn profile, Letter of Acceptance of Job Offer, Letter of Resignation [Letter of Appointment and Promotion, Letter of Recommendation]

-3 Language and Writing Skills Commercial Terms used in Business Communication Paragraph Writing: Developing an idea, using appropriate linking devices, etc Cohesion and Coherence, etc [Interpretation of technical data, Composition on a given situation, a short informal report & improvisation Activities] Listening, Comprehension, Speaking Skills: Presenting a News Item, Dialogue and Speeches Paragraph Writing: Preparation of the first draft, Revision and Self Editing, Rules of spelling.
+3 Language and Writing Skills Business Communication Paragraph Writing: Developing an idea, using appropriate linking devices, etc. Cohesion and Coherence, etc. [Interpretation of technical data, Composition on a given situation, a short informal report & improvisation Activities] Listening, Comprehension, Speaking Skills: Presenting a News Item, Dialogue and Speeches • Paragraph Writing: Preparation of the first draft, Revision and Self Editing, Rules of spelling.
 Reading Comprehension: Analysis of texts from the fields of Commerce and Management